ArobyR/exchange-rate-scrapy/README.md

 ## Notes / Disclaimer
 1. This scrapy scrypt respect the ROBOTSTXT_OBEY (ROBOTSTXT_OBEY = True).
-2. The repo need some updates, for example for a better env and performace, you can delete selenium and just use playwright.
+2. The repo need some updates, example: for a better env and performace you can delete selenium and just use playwright.